-1.Potential for property prices to soften, and maybe even fall in some places.
+1.Potential for property prices to soften, and maybe even fall in some places – particularly London.
 Cheaper to invest in property than for some years.

 2.Opportunity to pick up ‘fire sale’ property bargains from investors who can’t hack the more testing investment climate.
 Tip.
 Watch auctions for opportunities to ‘bag a bargain’.

-3.Opportunity to borrow more cheaply and for longer now the ‘low interest era’ looks set to last.
+3.Opportunity to borrow more cheaply and for longer as interest rates might be kept lower for longer than would otherwise have happened.
 Just as important – opportunity to refinance existing borrowing and reduce costs.

 4.More demand for lettings, as people put off the decision to first time buy or move home for the time being.

 Plus – there could possibly be good prospects for rent appreciation too.
 There could even be a shortage of rented accommodation in more places as fewer landlords enter the market, allowing increased rents and minimal voids.